bottler/iisignature/examples/README.rst

 They can have dependencies on other python packages which iisignature does not depend on - e.g. Theano and tensorflow.

+* iisignature_theano.py and iisignature_tensorflow.py provide theano and tensorflow operations
+  which mirror sig, sigjoin and sigscale from iisignature. demo_keras.py shows how they might be used very simply in a Keras layer.

+* iisignature_recurrent_keras.py shows a recurrent network keras layer which uses signatures of the history of its units

+* iisignature_match_esig.py wraps essential functionality from iisignature in an interface which matches esig.tosig (formerly called sigtools) from CoRoPa as closely as possible.

 The files beginning with "demo" are just demonstrations of this functionality.

 If you have not installed iisignature but have the git checkout of the